yueplush/vrc-join-notification-pushover-windows/README.md

 Click **Save & Restart Monitoring** to begin watching the log file.
 Settings persist in `config.json` within the chosen install folder.
 A pointer file (`config-location.txt`) keeps track of custom locations, so you can move the data directory without losing preferences.

-When the tray extras are installed, the notifier adds a tray icon with quick actions to open the settings window, start/stop monitoring, and exit.
+When the tray extras are installed **and** a tray manager is available, the notifier adds a tray icon with quick actions to open the settings window, start/stop monitoring, and exit.
 Closing the main window simply hides it, allowing the app to continue monitoring in the background.
+If the environment is missing tray support (no `pystray`/`Pillow` extras or no system tray manager), the app logs the reason, leaves the tray disabled, and you can continue operating it from the main window instead.

 ### 4. Start automatically on login (optional)